-- Don't be too highly technical. - Don't run over time.
+- Do not be too highly technical. - Do not run overtime.
 Allocate time spent on each topic in direct proportion to its importance.
-Make a list of the major ideas you plan to present, and assign a weight from 1 to 10 to each idea.
-Add up the total weights, and calculate the percentage of the total to be devoted to each idea.
-Multiply your total presentation time by each percentage to get the amount of time to be spent on each idea. - Don't speak from a prepared speech.
-Your presentation will come off as stiff and impersonal. - Don't speak in a monotone.
-Those in the audience who do manage to stay awake for your entire presentation will have trouble hearing over the snoring of their fellow attendees. - Don't read your own charts.
-Believe it or not, the audience can read faster than you can talk.
-If you can't add anything to what the chart says, you don't need to be there.
+Make a list of the major ideas you plan to present and assign a weight from 1 to 10 to each idea.
+Add up the total weights and calculate the percentage of the total to be devoted to each idea.
+Multiply your total presentation time by each percentage to get the amount of time to be spent on each idea. - Do not speak from a prepared speech.
+Your presentation will come off as stiff and impersonal. - Do not speak in monotone.
+Those in the audience who do manage to stay awake for your entire presentation will have trouble hearing over the snoring of their fellow attendees. - Do not read your own charts.
+Unbelievably, the audience can read faster than you can talk.
+If you cannot add anything As the chart says, you do not need to be there.

 Just remember, being nervous is perfectly normal.
 Harness your nervous energy.
-Believe it or not, even very experienced speakers worry a little bit about giving a presentation.
-Therefore, if you're new to this sort of thing rest assured that it's perfectly normal to be worried.
+Unbelievably, even very experienced speakers worry a little bit about giving a presentation.
+Therefore, if you are new to this sort of thing rest assured that it is perfectly normal to be worried.

 However, there are two kinds of worry: productive and counterproductive.
-These are examples of counterproductive worry:
+These are examples of counterproductive. worry:

 - My talk may run too long.
 (Solution: practice!) - I may forget to say something important.
-(Solution: stick to the game plan you've laid out in your collection of slides.) - The audience may laugh at me.
-(Solution: if this were a possibility, you wouldn't be on the program.
+(Solution: stick to the game plan you have laid out in your collection of slides.) - The audience may laugh at me.
+(Solution: if this were a possibility, you would not be on the program.
 A well-presented talk on a simple subject is infinitely preferable to a poorly presented talk on a complicated subject.)